ZDF: Terrestrial

-As ZDF is a channel, not a network, the channel is broadcast throughout Germany, with no regional variations or affiliates, using a number of signal repeaters.
+As ZDF is a station, not a network, the station is broadcast throughout Germany, with no regional variations or affiliates, using a number of signal repeaters.
 ZDF transmitters broadcast a digital signal.
 Analog signals were gradually phased out, a process which lasted from 2002 to 2008.
 ZDF does not run any transmitters itself.
 Throughout the analogue days, all ZDF transmitters were run by the Deutsche Bundespost which was later privatised as Deutsche Telekom's subsidiary T-Systems Media Broadcast.
 (This is in contrast to the other public German broadcaster, ARD, which owns its main transmitters.)
 ZDF was not previously allowed to use ARD's transmitters.
 ZDF has used both ARD and Telekom transmitters since changes to the law in the 1990s, and since the digital switchover.

 Cable

 ZDF has also been relayed by cable since the days of the first cable pilot projects.

 Satellite

 The first Europe-wide satellite broadcast via Astra 1C began in August 1993 during the Internationale Funkausstellung Berlin (IFA – "International Broadcasting Exhibition") in Berlin.
 In the same decade, these new technologies were used to enable digital broadcasting of ZDF.
 Today, ZDF is available free-to-air throughout Europe on Astra 19.2°E.